 You will have to try to complete another order with another credit or debit card.

 Can I buy tickets as a gift?

-Only the matching ID of the surname of the lead booker will be an entry requirement, the other tickets bought under that name can be given to other people as long as they arrive with the lead booker.
-The lead booker may also escort gift recipients to the gate for them to gain entry as long as they have the necessary entry requirements.
+We only need the ID of the credit or debit card holder who bought the tickets for entry.
+The other tickets bought on that credit or debit card can be given to other people as long as they arrive with this credit or debit card holder.
+The credit or debit card holder who bought the tickets may also escort gift recipients to the gate for them to gain entry as long as they have the necessary entry requirements.
 For anyone with any queries about this, please contact Edticketing@kilimanjarolive.co.uk for Ipswich and Edticketing@Dhpfamily.com for Leeds.

 What are the entry requirements?

 To gain access to the concert you are required to bring your original payment card (credit or debit card), email booking confirmation and plus a valid form of photo ID that matches the name on the credit card.